Travel through time, seasons and tastes in the "1,200-year-old hot spring village."

 The famous "mixed outdoor bath" associated with Kenji Miyazawa is truly a masterpiece.

-Sansuikaku is a Japanese-style inn with sophisticated modern architecture and various facilities.
-There are four types of guest rooms overlooking the mountain stream, including the "Peony Room" which is a reproduction of the room beloved by Kotaro Takamura, and a two-room room with a cypress bath.
-The room is a space where you can enjoy the colors of the trees, the sounds of the rapids, and the Japanese atmosphere that is unique to Japanese rooms.
+Sansuikaku is a refined, modern, purely Japanese-style inn with a variety of facilities.
+The guest rooms overlooking the stream come in four types, including the "Peony Room," a recreation of the room used by Kotaro Takamura, and two rooms with cypress wood baths.
+It is a space where the colors of the trees you can see, the sound of the stream, and the unique Japanese atmosphere of a Japanese room blend together.

-This is an inn that wants even people who are unfamiliar with touji to learn about its benefits.
-Currently, the "Self-Cooking Toujiya" welcomes guests for touji, with three baths waiting for you.
-The famous mixed-gender open-air bath, "Osawa no Yu," is the subject of an anecdote from when Miyazawa Kenji was a student and played a prank by stopping the waterwheel that pumps the hot spring water.
-It has been a social gathering place for bathers since ancient times.
-Its appearance alongside the flow of the Toyosawa River is truly spectacular, with a spectacular view and a sense of openness.
-The thrill of soaking in the free-flowing hot spring water while thinking about history can only be experienced here.
+This inn hopes that even those unfamiliar with hot spring therapy will come to appreciate its benefits.
+Currently, the "Self-Catering Hot Spring Inn" welcomes guests seeking therapeutic bathing, and three baths await them.
+The famous mixed-gender open-air bath, "Osawa no Yu," has an anecdote associated with it: when Kenji Miyazawa was a student, he played a prank and stopped the waterwheel that draws up the hot spring water.
+It has long been a social gathering place for hot spring enthusiasts.
+Its setting, nestled beside the Toyosawa River, offers breathtaking views and a sense of openness.
+The pleasure of soaking in the free-flowing hot spring water while reflecting on history is an experience that can only be had here.

-There are also designated bathing times for women, so you can enjoy the feeling of a hidden hot spring along with the women-only "Kawabe no Yu."
-Regular customers highly recommend the indoor bath "Yakushi no Yu," which warms you from the inside out.
-The bath space has been renovated while retaining the tasteful retro tiles of the past, and still exudes the atmosphere of a hot spring resort.
+There are also designated bathing times for women, and along with the women-only "Kawabe no Yu," you can enjoy a secluded hot spring experience.
+The indoor bath "Yakushi no Yu" is highly recommended by regulars for its ability to warm you thoroughly from the core of your body.
+The bath space, which has been renovated while retaining the charm of its former retro tiles, still retains the atmosphere of a traditional hot spring resort.

 The attraction is hot spring hopping